Liars All: Plot

-Sandra interrogates Dennis who says that Missy’s death was an accident.
+Sandra interrogates Dennis who says that Missy's death was an accident.
 Mike had pulled out the gun on Dennis in the hotel after conspiring with Missy to reveal the pregnancy to Casey, but Dennis grabs onto Missy and threatens Mike into putting the gun down.
 Mike lunges towards Dennis to try and free Missy but he unintentionally pulls the trigger and Missy is shot in the neck and bleeds out.

-One thing Sandra can’t help but think about is the fact that Mike had recorded most of the events that night but for some reason, never recorded the incident in the hotel.
+One thing Sandra can't help but think about is the fact that Mike had recorded most of the events that night but for some reason, never recorded the incident in the hotel.
 Katie insists he was always filming, especially when he was around Missy.

-Sandra isn’t sure who to believe and gathers all of the witnesses together in one room, she asks Mike again if there was video footage from the hotel room but he reiterates that he didn’t film any.
-She then tells them the truth about Missy’s past, that there was no abortion, only a miscarriage.
-Missy’s mother was institutionalised for most of her life and Missy herself also suffered from manic depression and suicidal tendencies.
+Sandra is not sure whom to believe and gathers all of the witnesses together in one room, she asks Mike again if there was video footage from the hotel room but he reiterates that he did not film any.
+She then tells them the truth about Missy's past, that there was no abortion, only a miscarriage.
+Missy's mother was institutionalised for most of her life and Missy herself also suffered from bipolar disorder and suicidal tendencies.
 Therefore, Sandra determines that Missy took them to the hotel that night to kill herself in front of Dennis as revenge.
 She left his football jersey behind as evidence to frame him and she knew Mike would go along with it to make Dennis suffer.

-Sandra shows the entire group Missy’s dead body in order to put across the severity of what happened to her and allows them all to leave.
+Sandra shows the entire group Missy's dead body in order to put across the severity of what happened to her and allows them all to leave.
 She keeps Mike behind for a moment to give him the card-game box that belonged to Missy.
 Mike, saddened by the death of Missy gives the box to Katie to take, who plans to go travelling by herself to clear her head.

 Later, as Katie is set to depart, she looks inside the box and notices a tear in the fabric bottom.
 She finds a video camera memory card tucked inside which contains the missing footage from the night in the hotel room.

 In the footage, Missy held up the gun to Dennis and threatens to call Casey and tell her the truth about their relationship but is double crossed by Mike who takes the gun from her.
 He grabs onto her and tells Missy he is tired of helping her constantly only for her to choose Dennis every time.
-Dennis says ‘game over” to Missy and pulls the trigger while the gun is in Mike’s hand, killing her.
+Dennis says "game over" to Missy and pulls the trigger while the gun is in Mike's hand, killing her.

-Mike is distraught over Missy’s death and the plan was only to scare her but Dennis took it too far.
+Mike is distraught over Missy's death and the plan was only to scare her but Dennis took it too far.
 He tells Mike to say it was a suicide but he refuses, grabs the camera and runs to hide the footage and therefore conceal his part in her death.